grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 ### Pull

-The following snippet configures the pull subscription, for Promtail to subscribe to.
+The following snippet configures a subscription to the pub/sub topic which Promtail will subscribe to.

 ```terraform
 // Subscription